carbon-language/carbon-lang/flang/documentation/OpenMP-semantics.md

 #### Declarative directives

-An OpenMP directive that may only be placed in a declarative context.
+An OpenMP directive may only be placed in a declarative context.
 A declarative directive results in one or more declarations only;
 it is not associated with the immediate execution of any user code.